ArchiveBox/ArchiveBox/README.md

 *💥 Attention: Big API changes are coming soon!
 Check out [v0.4.0](https://github.com/pirate/ArchiveBox/pull/207) and help us test it! 💥*

+**Note: There are some important security design issues that need to be fixed before the next release can be pushed, all help is appreciated!
+(This project is not abandoned, it's my primary side-project for the forseeable future, my day job is very busy right now.)
+See this [ticket](https://github.com/pirate/ArchiveBox/pull/207#issuecomment-494107553) for more information.**

 </div>

 **ArchiveBox takes a list of website URLs you want to archive, and creates a local, static, browsable HTML clone of the content from those websites (it saves HTML, JS, media files, PDFs, images and more).**